-The geodesic active contours [9] were shown to 'behave' better than both its 'ancestors' since they enjoy the advantages of both.
-Given an initial curve C(s, 0), the geodesic active contours is based on the planar evolution equation where s is the arclength.
+The geodesic active contours (Caselles et al. 1995) were shown to 'behave' better than both its 'ancestors' since they enjoy the advantages of both.
+Given an initial curve C(s,0), the geodesic active contours is based on the planar evolution equation where s is the arclength.
 There is a major difference between (5) and (6).
 In (5), the geometric snake evolution is slower when the potential is small but the curve does not necessary stop completely at the boundary.
 It may reduce its speed but keep on propagating since it never reaches an equilibrium.
 This might be a drawback when part of the initial curve is close to the boundary and part of it is far.
 When the further part of the curve has reached the boundary, the closer part may already have passed through.
 In (6), the curve reaches an equilibrium which is similar to the classical snakes.
-The term with a ∇P is a projection of the attraction force $-\nabla P$ on the normal to the curve.
+The ∇P term is a projection of the attraction force $-\nabla P$ on the normal to the curve.
 This force balances the other term close to the boundary and causes the curve to stop there.

-$$\frac{\partial \mathcal{C}(s,\tau)}{\partial \tau} = P(\mathcal{C})\mathcal{C}{ss} - \langle \nabla P, \vec{n} \rangle \vec{n}, \qquad (6)$$ where s is the arclength (or $E(\mathcal{C}) = \int{\Omega} P(\mathcal{C}(v)) \|\mathcal{C}v\| dv$, for the arbitrary parameter v).
-The curve evolution equation is then reformulated and implemented using the Osher-Sethian [44] numerical algorithm.
-Similar geometric models were also introduced in [27, 61, 53] and extended to color and texture in [47].
+$$\frac{\partial \mathcal{C}(s,\tau)}{\partial \tau} = P(\mathcal{C}) \frac{\partial^2 \mathcal{C}}{\partial s^2} - \langle \nabla P, \vec{n} \rangle \vec{n}, \qquad (6)$$ where s is the arclength (or $E(\mathcal{C}) = \int{\Omega} P(\mathcal{C}(v)) \| \mathcal{C}'(v) \| dv$, for the arbitrary parameter v).
+The curve evolution equation is then reformulated and implemented using the Osher-Sethian numerical algorithm (Osher and Sethian 1988).
+Similar geometric models were also introduced in (Kichenassamy et al. 1995), (Whitaker 1995), (Shah 1996) and extended to color and texture in (Sapiro 1996).

-It is shown in [9] that (6) is a result of minimizing the functional
+It is shown in (Caselles et al. 1995) that (6) is a result of minimizing the functional

-$$E(\mathcal{C}) = \int{\Omega} P(\mathcal{C}(s)) ds$$
+$$E(\mathcal{C}) = \int{\Omega} P(\mathcal{C}(s)) ds, \qquad (7)$$

-Although our work is related to [9], it is a totally independent approach.
+Although our work is related to (Caselles et al. 1995), it is a totally independent approach.
 Actually, the geodesic active contours may be considered as a natural refinement procedure to the proposed approach.
-We note that following the formulation of [9], the minimization of the classical energy (2) may be modified into the problem of finding local geodesics in a Riemannian metric computed from the image, where we propose to find the minimal geodesics in a similar Riemannian metric (see Equation (7) in the following section).
-Although it is shown in [9] that finding the solution of active contour models is closely related to finding geodesics, no method is proposed to find the minimal ones.
-In [9], like in most of the previous approaches, the algorithms search for some local minimum that is close to the initial guess, while we propose a method for finding the global minimum of the same energy between two points as a minimal path (minimal geodesic).
+We note that following the formulation of (Caselles et al. 1995), the minimization of the classical energy (2) may be modified into the problem of finding local geodesics in a Riemannian metric computed from the image, where we propose to find the minimal geodesics in a similar Riemannian metric (see Equation (8) in the following section).
+Although it is shown in (Caselles et al. 1995) that the solution of active contour models is closely related to geodesics, no method is proposed to find the minimal ones.
+In general, active contours models search for a local minimum that is close to the initial guess, while we propose a method to find the minimal path (minimal geodesic) of the same energy between two points.

-3 Paths of Minimal Action
+3. Paths of Minimal Action